developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User will be blocked from using the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
+- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
 This can be used to ensure that the Administrator settings related to usage of background data cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User will be allowed to use the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
+- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
 This can be used to enable the Device User to override settings related to usage of background data that were set by the Administrator.

 ### Wireless WAN Configuration - User Control of Data Limit

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to change limits on how much data can be communicated using the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User will be blocked from using the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
+- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
 This can be used to ensure that the Administrator settings related to data limits cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User will be allowed to use the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
+- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
 This can be used to enable the Device User to override settings related to data limits that were set by the Administrator.

 ### Wireless WAN Configuration - User Control of Power

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to change the *Power State* of the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User will be blocked from using the Settings Menu to change the *Power State* of the WWAN adapter.
+- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to change the *Power State* of the WWAN adapter.
 This can be used to ensure that the Administrator settings related the *Power State* of the WWAN adapter cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User will be allowed to use the Settings Menu to change the *Power State* of the WWAN adapter.
+- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to change the *Power State* of the WWAN adapter.
 This can be used to enable the Device User to override the *Power State* of the WWAN adapter that was set by the Administrator.

 ### Wireless WAN Configuration - User Control of Sim Socket

-This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to select which SIM slot will be used by the WWAN adapter.
+This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to select which SIM slot is used by the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User will be blocked from using the Settings Menu to select which SIM slot will be used by the WWAN adapter.
+- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to select which SIM slot is used by the WWAN adapter.
 This can be used to ensure that the Administrator settings related to SIM slot selection cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User will be allowed to use the Settings Menu to select which SIM slot will be used by the WWAN adapter.
+- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to select which SIM slot is used by the WWAN adapter.
 This can be used to enable the Device User to override theSIM slot selection that was set by the Administrator.

 ### Wireless WAN Configuration - Public Land Mobile Network Lock

 This Managed Configuration allows an Administrator using an EMM to configure whether the WWAN adapter should be locked to a single Public Land Mobile Network Lock (PLMN).

-- If the value ***Off*** is chosen, then the WWAN adapter will NOT be locked to a single Public Land Mobile Network Lock (PLMN) and will be free to connect to any PLMN that is compatible with the SIM card being used.
+- If the value ***Off*** is chosen, then the WWAN adapter will NOT be locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN that is compatible with the SIM card being used.

-- If the value ***On*** is chosen, then the WWAN adapter will be locked to a single Public Land Mobile Network Lock (PLMN) and will only be able to to connect to that PLMN.
+- If the value ***On*** is chosen, then the WWAN adapter is locked to a single Public Land Mobile Network Lock (PLMN) and will only be able to to connect to that PLMN.
 The additional Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock Value** MUST be specified to provide the value that identifies the PLMN to which the WWAN adapter should be locked.

 ### Wireless WAN Configuration - Public Land Mobile Network Lock Value